Privacy Policy

 How do we collect your personal information?

-Our practice may collect your personal information in several different ways.
+Our practice may collect your personal information in several different ways:

-1. When you make your first appointment our practice staff will collect your personal and demographic
+1. When you make your first appointment our practice staff will collect your personal and demographic information via your registration.

-3. We may also collect your personal information when you visit our website, send us an email or SMS,
+3. We may also collect your personal information when you visit our website, send us an email or SMS, telephone us, or communicate with us using social media.

-because it is not practical or reasonable to collect it from you directly.
+4. In some circumstances personal information may also be collected from other sources.
+Often this is because it is not practical or reasonable to collect it from you directly.
 This may include information from:

 • your guardian or responsible person

-• other involved healthcare providers, such as specialists, allied health professionals, hospitals,
+• other involved healthcare providers, such as specialists, allied health professionals, hospitals, community health services and pathology and diagnostic imaging services

-• your health fund, Medicare, or the Department of Veterans’ Affairs (as necessary).
+• your health fund, Medicare, or the Department of Veterans' Affairs (as necessary)

 When, why and with whom do we share your personal information?